Clinical Research Fastrack is licensed and an approved education provider by:

-The Western Multi-State Division (Western MSD) is defined as a collaborative group of individual autonomous state nurses associations (Arizona, California, Colorado, Idaho, Utah) with the purpose of enhancing membership, advocacy, education and to streamline specific operations for the good of its members.
+The Continuing Nursing Education Group is defined as a collaborative group of individual autonomous state nurses associations (Arizona, California, Colorado, Idaho, Utah) with the purpose of enhancing membership, advocacy, education and to streamline specific operations for the good of its members.

 The Arizona State Board for Private Postsecondary Education licenses and regulates 238 private postsecondary educational institutions operating vocational and degree programs.

 The field of clinical research is a segment of the healthcare profession and while close to 70% of clinical research coordinators do not have any medical license, we do offer continuing education credits to nurses who wish to receive these credits for their board educational requirements.